 Some cars park outside the main gate.
 For the most part it appears that regular visitors and mourners park within the grounds, on road verges.
-Both the western entrance, off Retallick Road and the Spencer Highway entrance are used frequently.
+For funerals the western entrance, off Retallick Road, is most frequently used.

 It was suggested that it would be prudent to make formal provision, in a master plan, for car parking and also the installation of a large shelter within the south west section of the cemetery.
 Doing so would f) Wall repairs